konveyor/tackle-test-generator-cli/doc/user_guide.md

 ### Specifying assertion generation

-There are two general types of assertions that can be automatically generated and added to the junit test cases.
+Differential (diff) assertions can be automatically generated and added to the junit test cases.

-The first assertion type, used in the CTD-guided testing strategy, is differential (diff) assertions.
 Diff assertion generation records the created object states for each executed statement of the test case on the legacy app.
-It then adds them as assertions right after the statement.
+It then adds them as assertions right after the statement, to enforce the behavior observed on the legacy app also on any other version of the app on which the test cases will be executed.
 The final junit test cases hence contain `assertEquals` statements after each original statement of the test case that resulted in the creation of new objects.
-Diff assertion generation is activated by default for CTD-guided testing and can be deactivated via the toml file option `generate.ctd_amplified.no_diff_assertions` or the flag `--no-diff-assertions` (short name: `-nda`).
+Diff assertion generation is activated by default.
+It can be deactivated via the toml file option `generate.no_diff_assertions` or the flag `--no-diff-assertions` (short name: `-nda`).

-The second assertion type, used in Randoop and EvoSuite testing strategies, is regression assertions.
-These assertions reflect the current behavior of the app, including exceptions occurred during test execution.
-They are not activated by default, and are controlled via the toml file option `generate.add_assertions`.

 ### Controlling the time spent in test generation